 Jeff enlisted in the Navy as he finished his senior year at South Dakota State University.
 Upon graduation, he was commissioned as an officer and spent six weeks at officers’ school in Newport, RI.
 He was a reactor plant fluid systems engineer for most of his stint with the Navy.
 He spent several weeks at shipyards observing submarines in overhaul, refueling, and under construction.

 Jeff started on the ground floor with Michaels in January 1996, doing energy audits and feasibility studies.
-He worked his way into managing the energy efficiency practices and for the last five years, the entire company.
-Jeff’s current responsibilities as Chief Executive Officer include program, evaluation, proposal, and sales strategies, and discovering the next big thing.
+He worked his way into managing the energy efficiency practices and the entire company for the last five years.
+Jeff’s current responsibilities as Chief Executive Officer include program, evaluation, proposal, sales strategies, and discovering the next big thing.